Jeremy Pena Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks 12th in MLB.

-- The Yankees have a 3.98 team ERA that ranks 10th among all MLB pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.98).

-- Severino (4-8) takes the mound for the Yankees in his 17th start of the season.
-He's put together a 6.64 ERA in 81 1/3 innings pitched, with 71 strikeouts.
+- King (3-5) takes the mound for the Yankees in his fourth start of the season.
+He has a 2.96 ERA in 73 2/3 innings pitched, with 87 strikeouts.

-- The righty's most recent appearance was on Monday against the Detroit Tigers, when he tossed seven scoreless innings while giving up five hits.
+- In his last outing on Tuesday against the Detroit Tigers, the right-hander threw four scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.